xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

 - **Vendor-Specific RF Tools:** Chip manufacturers often provide proprietary tools, such as the **Espressif RF Test Tool** or **TI SmartRF Studio**.
 While effective, these are often restricted to specific chipsets, require heavy driver installation, and lack intuitive visualizations.
 By contrast, this project utilizes the modern **Web Serial API** to create a driverless, cross-platform diagnostic interface that focuses specifically on the *application-layer* connectivity experience of the Photon 2.

 ### 1.4 Solution Overview

+> Screenshots attached in `3.
+Results and Reflection` section of this document.

 #### System Architecture

 **Device**: Photon 2 (Device OS 6.3.3)